umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/Security-Certificates/index.md

 ## Add Manual certificate

+1. Click **Add New Certificate**.
-* Select **Choose file** in the **Certificate (.pfx file)** field and upload your certificate from your local machine.
+2. Select **Choose file** in the **Certificate (.pfx file)** field and upload your certificate from your local machine.
-* Enter the **Password** for your certificate.
+3. Enter the **Password** for your certificate.

     ![Add Manual Certificate](images/Add-Manual-Certificate.png)
-* Click **Add**
+4. Click **Add**.

 ## Bind Certificate to a Hostname

-* Click **Add new binding**
+1. Click **Add new binding**.
-* Choose your hostname from the *Hostname* dropdown
+2. Choose your hostname from the *Hostname* dropdown.
-* Choose your newly uploaded certificate from the *Certificate* dropdown
+3. Choose your newly uploaded certificate from the *Certificate* dropdown.
-* Click **Add**
+4. Click **Add**.

 You've now successfully added your certificate to the Cloud project.

 ## From Custom Certificate to Automatic TLS (HTTPS)

-In some cases, you might want to switch from using your own custom certificate, to use the ones provided by the Umbraco Cloud service.
+In some cases, you might want to switch from using your custom certificate to using the ones provided by the Umbraco Cloud service.

-By removing your own certificate from your Cloud project, the Umbraco Cloud service will automatically assign a new TLS (HTTPS) certificate to the hostname.
+By removing your certificate from your Cloud project, the Umbraco Cloud service will automatically assign a new TLS (HTTPS) certificate to the hostname.

 :::note
 Did your manually uploaded security certificate expire?

-You will need to remove the expired certificate in order for Umbraco Cloud to assign a new certificate to your hostname(s).
+You will need to remove the expired certificate for Umbraco Cloud to assign a new certificate to your hostname(s).
 :::

 ## Read more